 But there’s a flaming debate on can you put bamboo in a fish tank and would it be safe to your fish.

 Yet this plant looks just mesmerizing, giving that impression of a small Chinese forest.

 But does it want to be in your aquarium?
 If so, how to put it in there, would it sink?

-The concept of a bamboo plant in fish tank submerged in water completely does raise some questions.
+The concept of a bamboo plant in a fish tank, submerged in water completely does raise some questions.

 I found the answers to all of these.

 The truth about using bamboo in a fish tank setup